Restarting Normal Activities

 Face Coverings - Wales and England

 Face coverings are required in all indoor public places.
 The only indoor public areas where face coverings are not required are where you are inside a place to eat or drink, for example, cafés, restaurants and pubs.
-However, you will need to wear a face covering unless you are actually eating or drinking.
+However, you will need to wear a face covering unless you are seated for eating or drinking.

 Travel Restrictions - Wales and England